What is CRM and Why Is It Important?

 Why this should matter to you, no matter the size of your company:

-• Polls are continuously showing that for customers, it's all about the strength of a company's support.
+• Polls continuously show that it's all about the strength of a company's customer support.
 Nearly 80% report having canceled contracts due to poor customer service.

 • Word-of-mouth marketing is enormous.
 Gone are when you could just sell something and hope the customer goes away happy.
 They'll let you know, and more importantly, let all their friends and family know.
 That goes for the positive, as well as the negative, experiences.

-• It's far less costly to keep an existing customer happy than it is to find and onboard a new one.
+• Keeping an existing customer happy is far less costly than finding and onboarding a new one.

 • The technology exists to automate large swaths of this process.
 So the marketing team can focus their energy and time on the real-time interactions that matter most, leaving the updated emails and customer contacts to the software.